Skip to Content

 Silvio Ligutti/Shutterstock

-Spring is generally acknowledged to be the best time to visit Sedona.
-The weather is warm and balmy without the stickiness of Arizona heat.
+The overall best time to visit Sedona is in the spring, from mid-March until the end of April.
+During this time, the weather is warm and balmy without the stickiness of Arizona heat.

 The wildflowers are in bloom, improving the landscape and the natural beauty of the surrounding area, and there are plenty of festivals to enjoy.
 This season has one major flaw.
 It is the high tourism season for Sedona, which means crowds and high prices.